 Linda Yaeger Hough Endowed Scholarship

 Linda Yaeger Hough, a North Little Rock native, graduated from Ouachita Baptist University with a major in music.
 She married Dr. Aubrey Hough in 1968, and when Dr. Hough came to UAMS in 1980, Linda became extremely active in the UAMS Auxiliary.
 In addition to many other duties, she served for many years as the Vice President for the University Hospital Gift Shop whose profits go into projects to benefit students and staff.
 She endowed a scholarship in 2004 for a deserving student with preference given to women pursuing a career in medicine.
-The inaugural scholarship was presented in 2005 to Lindsey Erin Bell of Conway.
+The inaugural scholarship was presented in 2005.

 Don G. Howard, M.D., Scholarship